CalieR/first-storybook/README.md

 1. Button

-- Variations for submit, convert
+- Variations for submit, convert etc

+1. Put these components into a basic screen layout and render in the app

+- Show an input field
+- When you type something in the input and press submit, show an alert.
+- Add the image in some way